ejgenc/portfolio/README.md

 ### Visualizations and Stories
 The visualizations and stories i've created using different datasets cleaned by me or a third person.

-#### A Iook Into Istanbul Metropolitan Municipality's Solid Waste Data
+#### A Look Into Istanbul Metropolitan Municipality's Solid Waste Data

 In this project, i visualized a dataset provided by the Istanbul Metropolitan Municipality Open Data Platform using Tableau.
 I tried to create an overarching story about the environmental problems faced by my hometown Istanbul.